 - Kraft paper is a simple and versatile option for packaging, surface protection, and crafts

-- Butcher paper is most commonly used in food service applications
+- Butcher paper is most commonly used in food service applications.
+Learn more about the most popular butcher paper uses.

 - Freezer paper is designed for use in the freezer